The Representation of Women in Film Noir

 The good-bad girl has both masculine and feminine traits.
 In Bacall’s case, her awkwardness, her teenage masculinity and her sultry, smoky-voice were the qualities that attracted the audiences.
 Her deep-toned, husky and manly character gave her a dangerous and edgy charm.
 Her sex appeal, therefore, derives from that.
 Unlike the femme fatales, Bacall’s Vivian’s sex appeal does not come from her looks, but from her power.
 Her strong attitude, her confidence and her adult sexuality challenged gender stereotypes by being a dominant, beautiful woman with untraditional female qualities.
 Bacall’s good-bad girl made up feminist interest because she breaks the conventional onscreen romance and demeaning stereotypes of women in film noir.

 As Janey Place explains about the good-bad girls, they “are active, not static symbols, are intelligent and powerful, if destructively so, and derive power, not weakness, from their sexuality” (1996, pg.
 35).
-Vivian is a single, independent woman whose sexually assurance and laconic personality could mistakenly be classified as a femme fatale.
-However, the difference is she’s on the hero’s side.
-Despite appearing to be duplicitous and denying any connection with small-time gangster Eddie Mars (John Ridgley) to Marlowe, Vivian is loyal to Bogart’s detective in the end, untying him and allowing him to get to his gun so he could kill Mars’s hitman, Canino (Bob Steele).
+Vivian is a single, independent woman whose sexual confidence and laconic personality could mistakenly categorize her as femme fatale.
+However, the difference is, she’s on the hero’s side.
+Despite appearing to be duplicitous and denying any connection with small-time gangster Eddie Mars (John Ridgley) to Marlowe, Vivian is loyal to Bogart’s detective, in the end untying him and allowing him to get to his gun so he could kill Mars’s hitman, Canino (Bob Steele).

 The dualism of her morally ambiguous actions and her loyalty to the protagonist is “the yin and yang of puritanism and cynicism, of egoism and paranoia, of greed and idealism” (Raymond Durgant, 1996, pg.
 94).
 For that reason, Marlowe and Vivian’s relationship ranges through degrees of love and hate.
 Before untying Bogart’s character, who has been beaten up and has blood in the corners of his mouth, Bacall’s good-bad girl lights him a cigarette and kisses his swollen, bruised lips.